 “No, it’s time for you to get someone to put some fucking drugs in my back.
 I want an epidural, NOW!
 DO NOT COME BACK unless you have someone with a needle who will make this pain go away!!!!”

-It was at this moment, my body laced with Pitocin, that I lost my decorum.
+It was at this time, my weakened body laced with Pitocin, that I lost my princess like own decorum.
 An hour prior, I was still reading Us magazine in between contractions planning celebrity play dates with my newborn; now I wanted to die.
-I was not going down without a fight, a loud one, with screaming… and possibly cursing.
+I was not going down without a fight, a loud one, with screaming, cursing and possibly tossing large objects at my husbands head.

 Was she able to worry about the normal worries, like pooping during delivery?
 Was she hyper-aware of the fact that she was about to pop a future monarch out of her crotch?
 I know I would be!!